CANDU reactor: Calandria and fuel design

 In conventional light-water reactor (LWR) designs, the entire fissile core is placed in a large pressure vessel.
 The amount of heat that can be removed by a unit of a coolant is a function of the temperature; by pressurizing the core, the water can be heated to much greater temperatures before boiling, thereby removing more heat and allowing the core to be smaller and more efficient.

 Building a pressure vessel of the required size is a significant challenge, and at the time of the CANDU's design, Canada's heavy industry lacked the requisite experience and capability to cast and machine reactor pressure vessels of the required size.
 This problem is amplified by natural uranium fuel's lower fissile density, which requires a larger reactor core.
 This issue was so major that even the relatively small pressure vessel originally intended for use in the NPD prior to its mid-construction redesign could not be fabricated domestically and had to be manufactured in Scotland instead.
 Domestic development of the technology required to produce pressure vessels of the size required for commercial-scale heavy water moderated power reactors was thought to be very unlikely.

 In CANDU the fuel bundles of about 10 cm diameter are composed of many smaller metal tubes.
-The bundles are contained in pressure tubes within a larger vessel containing additional heavy water acting purely as a moderator.
-This larger vessel, known as a calandria, is not pressurized and remains at much lower temperatures, making it much easier to fabricate.
+The bundles are contained in pressure tubes within a larger vessel containing additional heavy water acting as a moderator.
+This larger vessel, known as a calandria, is not pressurized and remains at lower temperatures, making it easier to fabricate.
 In order to prevent the heat from the pressure tubes from leaking into the surrounding moderator, each pressure tube is enclosed in a calandria tube.
 Carbon dioxide gas in the gap between the two tubes acts as an insulator.
 The moderator tank also acts as a large heat sink that provides an additional safety feature.